bacionejs/battito/README.md

 `1` Modulate the pitch of Oscillator 1.
 A slow sine wave creates vibrato.
 A fast square wave creates a trill.
 `c` Modulate the cutoff frequency.
 A slow sine wave creates a gentle sweep.
 A speed-synced sawtooth or square wave creates a rhythmic wobble or wah effect.

 ---

-`c` Cutoff

-`t` Type -  0:Off, 1:High-Pass, 2:Low-Pass, 3:Band-Pass, 4:Notch.
-Set to 2 for most classic synth sounds.
-Use 1 for hi-hats or thinning out a sound.
-`a` Amount -  The frequency where the filter starts working.
-For a Low-Pass filter, lowering `a` makes the sound darker and more muffled.
-`r` Resonance - Emphasizes the frequencies around the cutoff point.
-Low values are subtle.
-High values give a sharp, ringing, "squelchy" sound.
-Bug: `r` must be used when using `t` or there will be no sound.

----

 `d` Delay

 `s` Speed - The time between echoes for the delay effect.
 `a` Amount - The volume/feedback of the echoes.
 Higher values mean more echoes that last longer.

 ---